How to Use the Kirkpatrick Model: Training Evaluation Question Examples for Engineering Teams

 To make it simple, we’ve put together a list of example questions you can use at each level to easily collect the data you need about your training program effectiveness.
+At SolidProfessor, we’re focused on helping engineering design teams improve their software skills, so the questions will be written as examples for engineering managers to use.
+But with a few tweaks, anyone can use them to evaluate their training programs.
 We’ll also go over what each level entails!

 Level 1 evaluates how satisfied and engaged employees are with their training, and how relevant they feel it is to their roles.
-Ask your employees these questions to gauge their reaction to the training:
+Here’s how an engineering manager can ask their employees these questions to gauge their reaction to the training:

 Level 2 measures how well participants were able to learn based on knowledge, skill, attitude, confidence, and commitment gained.
 This stage will involve some other evaluation methods to be the most effective (e.g., quizzes and tests).
-Ask these questions to understand how well your employees have learned the given material:
+Ask questions like these to understand how well your engineers have learned the given material:

 Level 3 looks at the practical side of training evaluation, examining how well participants can apply what they learned in training to their jobs.
 The New World Kirkpatrick Model states that encouragement and incentives from leadership are required for success in this stage.
 Use the following questions to understand your team’s behavior post-training:

-These example questions should give you some direction when using the Kirkpatrick Model to determine training effectiveness.
+These example questions will help you stay on track when using the Kirkpatrick Model to determine training effectiveness.
 There are many different tools you can use to help apply the model and ask these questions, but it’s important to collect your feedback data in a way that will inform your training decisions.
-Our Ebook can help you decide which techniques and tools will work best for your team!
+Our free Ebook, Tools and Techniques for the Kirkpatrick Model That Work, can help you decide which evaluation strategies will work best for your engineering team!
 Download it for free below.